 Burn victims can suffer from lingering and severe complications, including:

-- Joint and bone pain and movement limitations.
+- Joint and bone pain and movement limitations

-- Breathing problems.
-Often burn victims have damaged lungs from inhaling hot air and smoke
+- Breathing problems — often, burn victims have damaged lungs from inhaling hot air and smoke

 We calculate a settlement cost with tangible and intangible evidence.
 Burn victims often must live with a lot of pain, and scarring adds another dimension of emotional and physical pain, especially for female and younger clients.